pblaney/mgp1000/README.md

 nextflow run somatic.nf --help

-Usage Example:
+Usage:
-  nextflow run somatic.nf -bg -resume --run_id batch1 --sample_sheet samplesheet.csv --email someperson@gmail.com --mutect_ref_vcf_concatenated no --annotsv_ref_cached no --vep_ref_cached no -profile somatic
+    nextflow run somatic.nf --run_id STR --sample_sheet FILE -profile somatic [-bg] [-resume] [--input_dir PATH] [--output_dir PATH] [--email STR] [--mutect_ref_vcf_concatenated STR]
+    [--battenberg_ref_cached STR] [--annotsv_ref_cached STR] [--vep_ref_cached STR] [--help]

   Mandatory Arguments:
-  --run_id                       [str]  Unique identifier for pipeline run --sample_sheet                 [str]  CSV file containing the list of samples where the
-                                        first column designates the file name of the normal sample, the second column for the file name of the matched tumor sample, example of the format for this file is in the testSamples directory -profile                       [str]  Configuration profile to use, each profile described in nextflow.config file
+    --run_id                       STR  Unique identifier for pipeline run --sample_sheet                FILE  CSV file containing the list of samples where the first column designates the file name of the normal sample, the second column for the file name of the matched tumor sample
-                                        Available: preprocessing, germline, somatic
+    -profile                       STR  Configuration profile to use, must use somatic

   Main Options:
-  -bg                           [flag]  Runs the pipeline processes in the background, this
+    -bg                           FLAG  Runs the pipeline processes in the background, this option should be included if deploying pipeline with real data set so processes will not be cut if user disconnects from deployment environment
-                                        option should be included if deploying pipeline with real data set so processes will not be cut if user disconnects from deployment environment -resume                       [flag]  Successfully completed tasks are cached so that if the pipeline stops prematurely the previously
+    -resume                       FLAG  Successfully completed tasks are cached so that if the pipeline stops prematurely the previously
-                                        completed tasks are skipped while maintaining their output --input_dir                    [str]  Directory that holds BAMs and associated index files, this should be given as an absolute path
+                                        completed tasks are skipped while maintaining their output
+    --input_dir                   PATH  Directory that holds BAMs and associated index files, this should be given as an absolute path [Default: input/preprocessedBams/]
-                                        Default: input/preprocessedBams/
-  --output_dir                   [str]  Directory that will hold all output files this should
-                                        be given as an absolute path
+    --output_dir                  PATH  Directory that will hold all output files this should be given as an absolute path
-                                        Default: output/
+                                        [Default: output/]
-  --email                        [str]  Email address to send workflow completion/stoppage
+    --email                        STR  Email address to send workflow completion/stoppage notification
-                                        notification
-  --mutect_ref_vcf_concatenated  [str]  Indicates whether or not the gnomAD allele frequency
-                                        reference VCF used for MuTect2 processes has been concatenated, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
+    --mutect_ref_vcf_concatenated  STR  Indicates whether or not the gnomAD allele frequency reference VCF used for MuTect2 processes has been concatenated, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first [Default: yes | Available: yes, no]
-                                        Available: yes, no
-                                        Default: yes
-  --battenberg_ref_cached        [str]  Indicates whether or not the reference files used for
-                                        Battenberg have been downloaded/cached locally, this
+    --battenberg_ref_cached        STR  Indicates whether or not the reference files used for Battenberg have been downloaded/cached locally, this
                                         will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
-                                        Available: yes, no
+                                        [Default: yes | Available: yes, no]
-                                        Default: yes
-  --annotsv_ref_cached           [str]  Indicates whether or not the AnnotSV reference files
-                                        used for annotation have been downloaded/cached
+    --annotsv_ref_cached           STR  Indicates whether or not the AnnotSV reference filee used for annotation have been downloaded/cached
-                                        locally, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
+                                        locally, this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first [Default: yes | Available: yes, no]
-                                        Available: yes, no
-                                        Default: yes
-  --vep_ref_cached               [str]  Indicates whether or not the VEP reference files used
-                                        for annotation have been downloaded/cached locally,
+    --vep_ref_cached               STR  Indicates whether or not the VEP reference files used for annotation have been downloaded/cached locally,
                                         this will be done in a process of the pipeline if it has not, this does not need to be done for every separate run after the first
-                                        Available: yes, no
-                                        Default: yes
-  --cpus                         [int]  Globally set the number of cpus to be allocated
-                                        Available: 2, 4, 8, 16, etc.
-                                        Default: uniquly set for each process in config file --memory                       [str]  Globally set the amount of memory to be allocated for all processes, written as '##.GB' or '##.MB'
-                                        Available: 32.GB, 2400.MB, etc.
-                                        Default: uniquly set for each process in config file --queue_size                   [int]  Set max number of tasks the pipeline will launch
-                                        Available: 25, 50, 100, 150, etc.
-                                        Default: 100
-  --executor                     [str]  Set the job executor for the run
-                                        Available: local, slurm, lsf
-                                        Default: slurm
-  --help                        [flag]  Prints this message

-Toolbox Switches and Options:
-  --telomerecat                  [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --telomerehunter               [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --conpair                      [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --varscan                      [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --mutect                       [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --strelka                      [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --copycat                      [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --battenberg                   [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --battenberg_min_depth         [int]  Manually set the minimum read depth in the normal
-                                        sample for SNP filtering in BAF calculations
-                                        Available: 4 (~12x coverage), 10 (~30x coverage)
-                                        Default: 10
-  --controlfreec                 [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --controlfreec_read_length     [int]  Manually set the read length to be used for the
-                                        mappability track for Control-FREEC
-                                        Available: 85, 100, 101, 150, 151, etc.
-                                        Default: 151
-  --controlfreec_bp_threshold  [float]  Manually set the breakpoint threshold value to be
-                                        used for the Control-FREEC algorithm, this can be lowered if the sample is expected to have large number of CNV segments or increased for the opposite assumption
-                                        Available: 0.6, 0.8, 1.2
-                                        Default: 0.8
-  --controlfreec_ploidy          [int]  Manually set the ploidy value to be used for the
-                                        Control-FREEC algorithm
-                                        Available: 2, 3, 4
-                                        Default: 2
-  --sclust                       [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --sclust_minp                [float]  Manually set the minimal expected ploidy to be used
-                                        for the Sclust algorithm
-                                        Available: 1.5, 2.0
-                                        Default: 1.5
-  --sclust_maxp                [float]  Manually set the maximal expected ploidy to be used
-                                        for the Sclust algorithm
-                                        Available: 2.0, 3.5, 4.5, etc.
-                                        Default: 4.5
-  --sclust_mutclustering         [str]  Manually turn on or off the mutational clustering
-                                        step of the Sclust process, this can be done if the process cannot reach a solution for a given sample, this should only be used after attempts at lowering the lambda value does not work, see --sclust_lambda
-                                        Available: off, on
-                                        Default: on
-  --sclust_lambda                [str]  Manually set the degree of smoothing for clustering
-                                        mutations, increasing the value should resolve
-                                        issues with QP iterations related errors
-                                        Available: 1e-6, 1e-5
-                                        Default: 1e-7
-  --facets                       [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --facets_min_depth             [str]  Manually set the minimum read depth in the normal
-                                        sample for SNP filtering in BAF calculations
-                                        Available: 8 (~12x coverage), 20 (~30x coverage),
-                                                   27 (~50x coverage), 35 (~80x coverage)
-                                        Default: 20
-  --manta                        [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --svaba                        [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --delly                        [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on
-  --igcaller                     [str]  Indicates whether or not to use this tool
-                                        Available: off, on
-                                        Default: on

-################################################
+                                        [Default: yes | Available: yes, no]
+    --cpus                         INT  Globally set the number of cpus to be allocated --memory                       STR  Globally set the amount of memory to be allocated, written as '##.GB' or '##.MB'
+    --queue_size                   INT  Set max number of tasks the pipeline will launch [Default: 100]
+    --executor                     STR  Set the job executor for the run [Default: slurm | Available: local, slurm, lsf] --help                        FLAG  Prints this message

+  Toolbox Options:
+    --telomerecat                  STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --telomerehunter               STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --conpair                      STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --varscan                      STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --mutect                       STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --strelka                      STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --copycat                      STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --battenberg                   STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --battenberg_min_depth         STR  Manually set the minimum read depth in the normal sample for SNP filtering in BAF calculations, default is for 30x coverage
+                                        [Default: 10]
+    --controlfreec                 STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --controlfreec_read_length     STR  Manually set the read length to be used for the mappability
+                                        [Default: 151]
+    --controlfreec_bp_threshold  FLOAT  Manually set the breakpoint threshold value, lower if the sample is expected to have large number of CNV segments or increase for the opposite assumption [Default: 0.8]
+    --controlfreec_ploidy          INT  Manually set the ploidy value [Default: 2 | Available: 3, 4]
+    --sclust                       STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --sclust_minp                FLOAT  Manually set the minimal expected ploidy [Default: 1.5]
+    --sclust_maxp                FLOAT  Manually set the maximal expected ploidy [Default: 4.5]
+    --sclust_mutclustering         STR  Manually turn on or off the mutational clustering step of the Sclust process, turn off if a solution cannot be reached after lowering lambda value
+                                        [Default: on | Available: off]
+    --sclust_lambda                STR  Manually set the degree of smoothing for clustering mutations, increasing the value should resolve issues with QP iterations related errors
+                                        [Default: 1e-7]
+    --facets                       STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --facets_min_depth             STR  Manually set the minimum read depth in the normal sample for SNP filtering in BAF calculations, default is for 30x coverage
+                                        [Default: 20]
+    --manta                        STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --svaba                        STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --delly                        STR  Indicates whether or not to use this tool [Default: on | Available: off, on]
+    --igcaller                     STR  Indicates whether or not to use this tool [Default: on | Available: off, on]

+  Consensus Workflow Options:
+    --min_consensus_snv_callers    INT  Set minimum of caller agreement for SNV consensus [Default: 2]
+    --min_consensus_indel_callers  INT  Set minimum of caller agreement for InDel consensus [Default: 2]
 ```

 ### Somatic Output Description